-(k) Investments and other financial assets
+(I) Investments and other financial assets

-The Group classifies its financial assets in the following categories: loans and receivables or availablefor-sale financial assets.
+The Group classifies its financial assets in the following gategories: loans and receivables or available-for-sale financial assets.
 The classification depends on the purpose for which the investments were acquired.
 Management determines this classification of its investments at initial recognition.